History & Traditions

-Lighthouse School was founded by Lizbet Carroll Fuller and Elizabeth Edwards Sundell with the intent to create a joyful place for children to learn and grow.
-In September of 2000, Lighthouse School opened its doors to 12 children and two teachers in the barn at Nantucket Island School of Design and Art (NISDA).
+Nantucket Lighthouse School was founded by Lizbet Carroll Fuller and Elizabeth Edwards Sundell to create a joyful place for children to learn and grow.
+In September of 2000, Nantucket Lighthouse School opened its doors to twelve children and two teachers in the barn at Nantucket Island School of Design and Art (NISDA).

-Some of our most enduring traditions began in these early years including:
+Some of our most enduring traditions began in our early years:

 All School Garden

 Our educational garden and greenhouse provide a living laboratory and a deep connection to the natural world.

 A practice of daily gratitude helps children see beyond themselves and offer thanks to the people and the world around them.

 Children create tokens of peace that they distribute throughout the community on September 11.